 O2 mobile contract and billing

-O2 is Britain’s second largest mobile network operator, with over 26 million customers.
-02 has the second best 5G coverage after joint first place providers BT and EE, with coverage in 108 towns and cities compared to EE and BT which cover 112.
+O2 is Britain’s second largest mobile network operator, with over 27 million customers.
+O2 has the second best 5G coverage after first place providers EE, with coverage in over 150 towns and cities compared to EE which covers more than 160.

 What is in an O2 mobile contract?